 - Act as a liaison between graduate students and the department and/or the university.
 The EGSA provides a united front from which we express our interests and concerns to the administration; as well, we as a body are often welcomed to contribute opinions about departmental events and procedures.

-Each year, we strive to address more and more student needs; for example, as of 2012, we have established a procedure through which graduate students, either individually or as a whole, can engage in service projects around Nashville.
+- Serve in the Nashville community.
 Many of our members volunteer at literacy councils, prisons, and animal shelters.
 We aim to continue such service to the public, to the university, and to each other in the coming years.

 If you are interested in applying to the graduate program at Vanderbilt, please feel free to contact any one of the EGSA officers.
 Even if we can’t help, we will put in you touch with someone who can!